 Cologne Cathedral, September 2008.
-I’m proud to say that weekend wasn’t all about drinking, junk food and um… other activities.
+I’m proud to say that the weekend wasn’t all about drinking, junk food and um… other activities.
 I was insistent from the very beginning that we take in as much of the city as we could, including an essential visit to Cologne Cathedral.
-More than a little hung-over, the dim lighting and reflective silence inside turned out to be just what we needed.
-Less welcomed was the five hundred and thirty three step, one hundred meter climb up the South Tower.
+More than a little hung-over, the dim lighting and reflective silence turned out to be just what we needed.
+Less welcomed was the five hundred and thirty three step climb up the South Tower.
 But of course we got on with it, trudging ever upward, past the impressive bell chamber and out onto the open-air platform.